Mulberry Charlotte Russe

 This variety is a very recent introduction and is unlikely to ever be seen in your supermarket because it has been bred exclusively for the Pick Your Own and home garden market.
 The berries have an average weight of about 2.3g and are delicious eaten fresh from the bush.
 Click here for our page solely devoted to the characteristics of this excellent variety.

 Quite simply the sweetest of all the blackcurrant varieties available in the UK.
 Eat straight from the bush just like a raspberry.
 This variety is best restricted to eating fresh because, when cooked, it lacks real flavour.
 If you do use it for cooking or jam making make sure to add less sugar then normal.
 The fruits have a Brix rating of 13 on average.

 Suited to all parts of the UK, the berries are larger than average and ready to eat from early July making this the earliest of all the blackcurrant varieties.
 The plant itself is not particularly vigorous, is slightly more spreading than normal, but quickly establishes to produce fruit fruit after a year or two.
 Disease resistance is average especially as far as mildew is concerned but it is susceptible to botryitis.
-The cheapest supplier we could find for this variety was Victoriana Nursery.
-If you click through from that link you will automatically have 10% discounted from anything you buy from this company at the checkout.

 Only available in the UK for a few years this variety has exceptional disease resistance to almost all blackcurrant ills.
 If you have had problems growing blackcurrants before then give this variety a chance.
 The largest Pick Your Own farm in the UK, Garsons, grew it in 2014 so it must be good!